60-day money-back on any purchase

 Strong or Weak Golf Grip – Who Wins?

-By wearing the HackMotion, you can also measure the position of your wrists at setup and see how they change from one swing to the next.
+That is why at HackMotion we recommend testing if a stronger grip might not improve a player’s shot shape and consistency.
+By wearing the HackMotion sensor, you can also measure the position of your wrists at set up and throughout the swing and see how the wrists change from one swing to the next.

 HackMotion wrist sensor and swing analyzer

-How to Know if Strong vs Weak Grip is Better for My Swing?
+How to Know if Strong Grip is Better for My Swing?

-One of the best ways to work on the strong and weak grip is to use a feedback tool like HackMotion.
+One of the best ways to work on the grip is to use a swing analysis tool like HackMotion.

-To see and feel this without the help of a golf instructor can be difficult, but HackMotion can take the place of an instructor.
+Knowing if your grip is optimal without the help of a golf coach can be difficult, but HackMotion can take the place of a coach and do the analysis.

 FAQs